mbridak/potato/README.md

 `sudo apt install flrig`

-Merged PR from @jon-laudner changing the API address since the legacy one was deprecated.
+Merged PR from [jon-laudner](https://github.com/jon-laudner) changing the API address since the legacy one was deprecated.

 ## Running from source